Pearson-Higher-Ed/pagination/README.contribute.md

 | [npm Scripts](https://docs.npmjs.com/misc/scripts)| Glues all this together in a handy automated build. | [Pluralsight course](https://www.pluralsight.com/courses/npm-build-tool-introduction), [Why not Gulp?](https://medium.com/@housecor/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.vtaziro8n)  |

 This archetype includes a working example component that puts the above to use.

-## Cross-browser Compatibility

-Inform the consumers of this component in [README.usage.md](README.usage.md) of any necessary polyfills and how to use [Polyfill.io](https://cdn.polyfill.io/v2/docs/examples) to construct requests for specific features.

 ## Continuous Integration